 While Motoyuki Daifu lives with his parents and siblings, the honesty of life in a Japanese household is exposed in only the brightest of lights.
 Laundry, dishes, food and general household chaos is to be celebrated.
 Not hidden behind closed doors.
 It’s almost humorous in it’s presentation, but porn like in it’s sheer audacity of color.
 Hence, the comparison to Araki.

-A Young Japanese Film Photographer
+Japanese Film Photographer